 Once TMUS has actual knowledge of sexual harassment in an education program or activity against a person in the United States, a response must promptly be made in a manner that is not deliberately indifferent.
-TMUS is deliberately indifferent only if its response to sexual harassment is clearly unreasonable in light of the known circumstances.

 The Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.